ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 GET /public/api/jobs/status/{status}
 {% endhighlight %}

 List details for all jobs that have the specified status.
 Make sure to replace `{status}` with the desired status you wish to query for.
-Valid statuses are `QUEUED`, `RUNNING`, `COMPLETED`, and `FAILED`.
+Valid statuses are `QUEUED`, `RUNNING`, `COMPLETE`, and `FAILED`.

 Example response: